JMuckian94/MSP4_LastLife/README.md

 -   #### Viewing and Navigation

-    1. As a Shopper, I want to easily understand the main purpose of the site and learn more about the business.
+    1. As a User, I want to easily understand the main purpose of the site and learn more about the business.

         1.
         2.
         3.

-    2. As a Shopper, I want to be able to view a list of products and select some to purchase.
+    2. As a User, I want to be able to view a list of products and select some to purchase.

         1.
         2.
         3.

-    3. As a Shopper, I want to view individual product details so I can identify the appearance, condition, price, description and location.
+    3. As a User, I want to view individual product details so I can identify the appearance, condition, price, description and location.

         1.
         2.
         3.

-    4. As a Shopper, I want to quickly identify deals, clearance items and special offers so I can take advantage of special savings on items I'd like to purchase.
+    4. As a User, I want to quickly identify deals, clearance items and special offers so I can take advantage of special savings on items I'd like to purchase.

         1. .
         2. ...
         3. ...

-    5. As a Shopper, I want to easily view the total of my purchases at any time so I can svoid spending too much or make a mispurchase.
+    5. As a User, I want to easily view the total of my purchases at any time so I can svoid spending too much or make a mispurchase.

         1. .
         2. ...